Anonymous642/UCCA/README.md

 ###### 2.6- malicious_jump_within

 Corresponds to a test-case where execution jumps from the middle of a UCC to another address within UCC.
 Controlled Invocation is not violated and execution continues.
 Specifically this test causes the "getUserInput" function to return to the start of itself (pc = E266 -> pc = E23E).
 The cause the function to keep re-executing and trapping execution within UCC.
-This demosntrates how UCCA-M simply prevents escalation of attacks but anything within UCC is still vulnerable.
+This demosntrates how UCCA simply prevents escalation of attacks but anything within UCC is still vulnerable.

 This should occur around 246 microseconds into the simulation.